Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Language Is Not All You Need: Aligning Perception with Language Models;** Shaohan Huang et al
 - **GPT-4 Technical Report;** OpenAI
 - **mPLUG-Owl : Modularization Empowers Large Language Models with Multimodality;** Qinghao Ye et al
+- **VisionLLM: Large Language Model is also an Open-Ended Decoder for Vision-Centric Tasks;** Wenhai Wang et al